n-edwards/Automation-Exercise-Capybara/README.md

 Navigate to this repo's root directory in your Terminal or command prompt, and run `bundle install` to install the Ruby gems specified in Gemfile.

-Make sure you have chromedriver: https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver
+Make sure you have chromedriver: https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver Explicitly set its location if necessary, in spec_helper (This repo was put together on Windows, which required a little extra boilerplate.
+Hasn't been tested on Mac or elsewhere).

 From the root directory, run `rspec` to kick off the script.

-This repo was put together on Windows, which required a little extra boilerplate.
-Hasn't been tested on Mac or elsewhere.

 A successful run should end with something like:
 ```